ahmadzakirhanif08/sanber_tokoGolang/readme.md

     # AUTHENTICATION KEYS
     JWT_SECRET=super_secret_jwt_key_panjang # MUST be a long, random string
     ```
-    *Note: Basic Auth is removed, as CRUD is now protected by JWT Admin Role.*

 3.  **Install Dependencies and Run the Application:**
     ```bash